lornebb/LABB_MS2/README.md

 - **Fix** Code Institute tutors located and found the probelm was with the Rapid API SDK sample code, providing incorrect headers and JSON code.
 - **Verdict** I wouldn't have known it at the time, but experience will have helped to spot this myself.

+### Mac Miller saerch results bug

+- **Bug** At somepoint the Lyric Search results were coming back solely as Mac Miller.

 ### Chord chart call

-- **Bug** When trying to impliment the Scales-Chords-Api to insert 'how to play' chord images, I found that their documentation was aimed at static sites.
-Their call to their api was in the form of a custom tag "< ins >" which only called on a page load, when the HTML was read.
+- **Bug** When trying to impliment the Scales-Chords-Api to insert 'how to play' chord images, I found that their documentation was aimed at **static sites**.
+Their call to their api was in the form of a custom tag **"< ins >"** which only called on a page load, when the HTML was read.
-- **Fix** I connected with another programmer called Bim Williams, who, as a musician, was interested in this idea anyway.
+- **Fix** I **connected with another programmer** called Bim Williams, who, as a musician, was interested in this idea anyway.
 He dove deeper than I was able to, into their api call and helped to show me how to break down the code that is called, so i could call it when I needed.
 - **Verdict** Once again, experience was the key here.
 Very glad I was showed how to do this!
+However the technology was too old to impliment with the level of stability I want on my site.
+So, I have had to remove this particular API for now, while I search for a more modern iteration of the idea.

 ## Deployment